ver-rgb/notion-api/README.md

 Duplicate this template for the Books & Series databases [template](https://gentle-catmint-460.notion.site/Book-Tracker-Template-223502ca107a80c19eeaffd38cb0c861?pvs=143)
 * It will already have two example ISBNS (9780006498858, 9780063021426), so you can check if it runs properly

+**IMPORTANT!!** After duplicating the template:
+1. Click the three dots at the top right of the page
+2. Hover over **Connections**
+3. Select the Notion API connection you just created

+Repeat this if you ever copy the database to another page!

 The database ID from "Book List" will be NOTION_DATABASE_ID The database ID from "Series List" will be SERIES_DATABASE_ID